epics-containers/epics-containers.github.io/docs/user/reference/faq.rst

 the beamline has only one Kubernetes worker node then the previous image will be in the node's local cache.
-If you have more than one then you will need a global image cache which is useful anyway for reducing traffic to the registries (JetStack have performed a POC for DLS that demonstrates such a global cache)
+If you have more than one then you will need a global image cache which is useful anyway for reducing traffic to the registries.
+At DLS we have a global cache for all container registry interactions, it uses Harbour.
+See https://goharbor.io/ for more details.

-Note that making changes to an IOC and spinning them up would not be possible if all registries were in the cloud.
-However it is recommended that the 'work' registries are on prem.
-The production helm registry is also likely to be on prem since there is little benefit in sharing a facility's IOC instances.
+Note that making changes to an IOC and spinning them up would not be possible if all registries were in the cloud and the internet connection had failed.
+However it is recommended that the 'work' registries are on premises.